 Beginning her career with 15 years as a graphic designer, Sheri Cowan has been a practicing artist for over 25 years.
 Thank you Sheri for this tribute to the legendary Embassy Hotel, a London east landmark and an image of a bygone but not forgotten era.

-To buy this mixed media work, please visit Museum London or shop online, here.
+To buy greeting cards and prints from this series, please visit Museum London or shop online, here.

 Juno award-winning performer and ECH Advisory Circle Member Lorraine Klaasen has returned to in-person, live performances!
 We are happy to share news of her upcoming concert Sounds of the Township with Alliance Française Toronto.

 The event will be presented in partnership with Batuki Music Society and will take place on April 23 at 9:00 PM at the Spadina Theatre in Toronto.

 For more information about the event, please visit this link: https://www.alliance-francaise.ca/en/art/2021-2022-season/events/concertsen2021/sounds-of-the-township-featuring-lorraine-klaasen-en